Active clubs: UK

 In May 2023, Active Club Scotland (ACS) posted its first video.
 Members of the group have made bomb threats and marched with National Action, a banned neo-Nazi terrorist organisation, and some members have links to Patriotic Alternative.
-There are also other groups in the UK drawing on elements of the international Active Club movement.
+There are also other groups in the UK drawing on elements of the international active club movement.
 ACS often sends messages using the white supremacist slogan 14 Words on its Telegram channel.
+The leader of the ACS Scott Cowan has been pictured wearing vest with the Blood Drop Cross of the KKK and Scottish members have also shared Holocaust denial videos by Bishop Richard Williamson on social media.

 Active Club England has at least 100 members and 8 chapters.
 A BBC investigation found that Active Club UK Telegram channels had more than 6,000 subscribers.
 These channels contained celebration of Hitler's birthday and images of members wearing Waffen-SS t-shirts.
 They offered guidance on how to avoid police detection during the 2024 riots which followed the Southport stabbings.
 Active Club England was able to recruit many new members after the riots.
 One member, Jay Barlow (calling himself "Glenn") had previously been jailed for a knife attack in a supermarket.
 He joined the group just weeks after being sentenced for other offences, while still under probation and attending a mandatory "thinking skills" programme.
 Neil Basu, former head of UK counterterrorism policing, described Active Club England as the successor to National Action, a neo-Nazi group founded in 2013 that was banned in 2016 after celebrating the murder of MP Jo Cox by a white supremacist.

 An undercover ITV investigation infiltrated the London branch, and was able to secretly record video of members during their training sessions and group socialisation.
 Members were filmed discussing how they would acquire weapons, making racist jokes and posing with Nazi salutes (which they refer to as "Romans").
 The branch included members from Ukraine, Romania, Spain and Italy.
 In April, a 28 year old man was arrested on suspicion of a racially aggravated public order offence.

-In October 2025, British Order of Nine Angles member Declan George Candiani was convicted of terror offenses for possessing terrorist material like No Lives Matter and Maniac Murder Cult guides to perpetrating mass shootings, stabbings and car ramming attacks.
-Candiani was a prospective member of the Active Club England.
+According to Wired, the Ulster Active Club played a role "in not only stoking tensions, but advising and orchestrating the masked youths who spearheaded much of the violence" in the 2026 Northern Ireland riots.